California Psalms

 19 Storm squalls

-as if I’d been Don Giovanni inviting the Commodore to the table.
+as if I’d been Don Giovanni desiring the Commodore seated at table.

 21 They heave my flimsy home like a boat on waves.